kayceesrk/kayceesrk.github.io/_posts/2015-03-25-opam-switch-to-multicore.md

 # 66 more patched or experimental compilers, use '--all' to show
 {% endhighlight %}

+This can be confirmed by:

+{% highlight bash %}
+$ ocamlc -version
+4.02.1+multicore-dev0
+{% endhighlight %}

+which shows the current OCaml bytecode compiler version.

 ## Working with the local switch

 Every time you change the compiler source, you need to rebuild the compiler and